-The campuses below offer elementary and/ or middle school.
+The campuses below offer elementary school and/ or middle school.

-Who a child is today is always okay; but it’s not okay to stay there for too long.
-In our months and years together, we will focus on ensuring that all of our students are constantly learning and building.
+Who a child is today is always okay, but it’s not okay to stay there for too long.
+In our time together, we will focus on ensuring that all of our students are constantly learning and building.
 When the time comes, they will be ready for the next level of their education.
 For our Middle School students, this includes giving them a glimpse of what life is like in secondary school.

-We invite you to come in for a visit to experience first hand how Blyth Academy’s approach to the Middle Years Program can benefit your child and your family.
+We invite you to come in for a visit to experience first hand how Blyth Academy’s approach to elementary school and the Middle Years Program can benefit your child and your family.

 Jamie took the short flight of steps from the parking lot to the school two-at-a-time.

 “Morning, Jamie!” said the Head of Guidance cheerfully.
 “You must be so excited for your adventure this afternoon.”

 Jamie WAS excited.
 He and his classmates were heading out to learn about lasers and optics and play a game of laser tag nearby.
 They had been discussing lasers in both their math and science classes, and today were going to get a chance to see them in action.